7 Most Unusual Festivals Found Only in Japan

 Origin

-Some people believe that the festival was born in Saidai-ji Shrine around five hundred years ago.
+Some people believe that the festival was born in Saidai-ji around five hundred years ago.
 Worshippers of the shrine competed to get paper charms from the priest at the end of the year because they believed good things would happen to them if they were lucky to receive one.
 Later, the priest found that paper charms were easily destroyed as the crowd all tried to catch them.
 As a result, they were replaced by sticks made of wood and bundles of willow that were more durable.

 Quick Question